For reprint permissions please email us the name of the requested post/article along with the publication name.

 It is a blistering 96 degrees outside.

-The Oehlerking vehicles pass the Ernest Oehlerking farm and continue down the graveled Old Back Road that leads from South Sioux City to Dakota City.
+The Oehlerking vehicles pass the Ernest Oehlerking farm and continue down the gravelled Old Back Road that leads from South Sioux City to Dakota City.
 A half-mile past the Oehlerking farm the girls suddenly scream, crying out that they’ve seen Donna Sue’s body.
 Mrs. Ernest Oehlerking comes to a stop and backs up.

 Donna Sue Davis lies 15 feet west of the Old Back Road in the first row of a 40-acre cornfield.
 Her pink pajama top is wound around her neck.
 The corn is about waist high and there is little shade to cover her small body.